MINGLE: VLMs for Semantically Complex Region Detection in Urban Scenes: Results

 Using thresholds for depth and distance allows us to exclude pairs of individuals that are highly unlikely to belong to the same social group, thus decreasing the computational cost and improving the overall effectiveness by reducing false positives.

 We ran a sweep over all (1) distance values [0,1] with step size 0.1, and (2) depth values [0,255] with step size 20.

 The results demonstrate that the optimal effectiveness is attained at distance values 0.3–0.5 and depth values 80–100.
-However, the limited size of the benchmark dataset may limit the generalizability of this finding and we hence recommend re-running a similar analysis on a relevant dataset of interest.
+However, the limited size of the benchmark dataset may limit the generalization of this finding, and we recommend re-running a similar analysis on a relevant dataset of interest.